 3. It was New York or bust.

-The script included numerous landmarks throughout New York, such as Central Park and The Temple of Dendur at the Metropolitan Museum of Art, that could not be easily replaced and, according to producers, would have killed the film if they had to be.
+The script included numerous landmarks throughout New York, such as Central Park and the Temple of Dendur at the Metropolitan Museum of Art.
+They could not be replaced and, according to producers, if the production had to film somewhere else, the movie wouldn't have been made.
 “It’s an old city that feels like it’s got a lot of life in it and maybe a lot of former life in it,” Greg Kinner said.
 Thankfully, New York got the go-ahead.

 4. New and old ghost rules were important.